Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Sparse domination in one dimension

 \begin{remark} The sparse domination of the smoothed family

 is obtained here through Theorem~A of Ballesta--Yag\"ue--Conde--Alonso \cite{BallestaCondeAlonso2025DiniSparse}, once the relevant CZO-Dini hypotheses have been verified uniformly in \(\varepsilon\).
-The original content of the present block therefore consists in this uniform verification for the smoothed family associated with our kernel and in its subsequent articulation with the hard--soft error. \end{remark}
+The contribution of the present block therefore consists in this uniform verification for the smoothed family associated with our kernel and in its subsequent articulation with the hard--smooth error. \end{remark}

-We now turn to the hard--soft error.
-This block does intrinsically belong to the manuscript, because it is the interface that allows one to return from the smoothed truncation to the hard truncation \eqref{eq:Lambda-eps-leb} without encroaching on the later section devoted to maximal truncation and principal value.
+We now turn to the hard--smooth error.
+This block is intrinsic to the manuscript, because it is the interface that allows one to return from the smoothed truncation to the hard truncation \eqref{eq:Lambda-eps-leb} without entering the later section devoted to maximal truncation and principal value.

 \begin{lemma} For every $\varepsilon>0$ and every locally integrable function $F$ on $\mathbb{R}$,

 for almost every $s\in\mathbb{R}$, with a constant independent of $\varepsilon$. \end{lemma}

 \begin{proof} The factor